beigeworm/PicoLogger-Hardware-Keylogger/README.md

 - Hidden Remote Shell for Windows (Pico W &amp; Pico 2 W only)
 - Remote screenshots for Windows (Pico W &amp; Pico 2 W only)
 - Serial control
-- Webserver to display results, payload management and settings management and more.
+- Webserver to display results, payload management and more.
 (Pico W &amp; Pico 2 W only)
 - Multi keypress handling for key combinations
 - WiFi ON/OFF serial control (Pico W &amp; Pico 2 W only)
 - Run Bad-USB payloads on boot